 Side Effects was a body of work created in 2003 consisting of digitally altered photographic prints of pharmaceuticals (antibiotic, antipsychotic, and antidepressant medications).
-For the most part I used directly scanned the actual pills at a high definition to create images which I manipulated in Photoshop, and printed on high gloss photo paper.
+For the most part I used actual pills scanned at a high resolution to create images which I manipulated in Photoshop, and printed on high gloss photo paper.

 The largest body of work was The Metronidazole Series, centered on an antibiotic used to treat bacterial infections of the vagina, stomach, liver, skin, joints, brain, and respiratory tract.
 The Metronidazole Series consisted of 36 images, which were sold in editions of 5.